FellSt220132/ITP-KI_Umfrage/ProgressReport/Fellner.md

 More Tests, especially for 500+ votes coming soon, will probably make a test folder with images to save space

 Updated the necessary Markdown Files

+## 2/12/2024

+GitHub Pages reset

+SOME-FUCKING-HOW the Website only works if i use the "go live" VSCode extension.
+Need to fix that